 Let's look at the most common blister location for runners, the toes.

 Why do I get Blisters Between my Toes ?

 The easiest fix is to purchase "toe socks" (# 3 on our Top 5 Socks to Prevent Blisters).
 Toe socks not your thing?
-Podiatrist Rebecca Rushton from blisterprevention.com.au also recommends toe wedges, silicon toe sleeves and taping.
+Podiatrist Rebecca Rushton from blisterprevention.com.au also recommends toe wedges, silicone toe sleeves, and taping.
 All of which are viable options.
-They may be a little uncomfortable at first but after a few miles it will start to feel natural.
+They may be a little uncomfortable at first but after a few miles, it will start to feel natural.

-The Best Steps to Treating Blisters on Feet from Running
+The 3 Steps to Treating Blisters on Feet from Running

 1. Drain & Bandage it